hliu5259/horvathslab/README.md

  SRR1592400
  ```

- When run as `Rscript seurat1-1.R -s sample_list` the script looks for SRR1592398_wide_counts.tsv, SRR1592398_wide_counts.tsv, etc, which are gene-cell matrices with raw counts.
+ When run as `Rscript seurat1-1.R -s sample_list.txt` the script looks for SRR1592398_wide_counts.tsv, SRR1592398_wide_counts.tsv, etc, which are gene-cell matrices with raw counts.
 Gene-cell matrices in our example are generated using featureCounts.
 For gene-cell matrices with different suffix please supply it with the `-p <pattern>` optional argument.

 ### Output